 Feng Shui Cleaning and Purification Rituals

-The Chinese New Year is celebrated on February 5th 2019, but starting from the end of January, the Chinese are getting their homes ready for the big celebration.
-First of all, they fix everything that needs fixing in the house, but they especially repair the leaking pipes or roofs because the water, in the Chinese culture, signifies abundance and it shouldn’t be wasted.
+The Lunar New Year is celebrated on February 5th 2019, but starting from the end of January, the Chinese are getting their homes ready for the big celebration.
+First of all, they fix everything that needs fixing in the house, but they especially repair the leaking pipes or roofs because the water, in the oriental culture, signifies abundance and it shouldn’t be wasted.

 The Chinese buy something new for the house, a piece of furniture, a new rug, a bed or some new chairs, bed sheets or ornaments.

 They decorate their homes with many festive items of red color, which attract prosperity and health.
 The famous Chinese paper lampions are very much-sought during the Chinese New Year.

 Also, very important for the people are the dog statues, the jewellery, and the decorative items embellished with the illustration of a pig.
 It is the zodiac sign of 2019 and everyone is expecting a present from it.